Adele in Munich: Conception and creation

 Solotech, (Note: Solotech, founded in the late 1970s in Montreal, won its first contract to manage the audio system for the 1976 Olympic Games.
 In 2022, Solotech provided the audiovisual for the British Summer Time (BST) festival at London's Hyde Park, where they met Adele and her team.
 Soon after the 2,000-employee company was hired to work on Weekends with Adele in Las Vegas, said Ian Woodall, director of special projects at Solotech.) a Quebec-based company Adele chose to manage the video technology for her Las Vegas residency, was involved in the Munich project.
 Brompton Technology, a manufacturer of LED processors, worked closely with Solotech on the video screen project from origination to subsequent on-site installation.
 The LED video screen consisted of panels fabricated by ROE Visual.
 These ROE Visual Carbon 5 MarkII panels were configured in a concave and convex manner.
 The Carbon 5's contextually beneficial features were its lightweight design, efficient heat dissipation, and 6,000-nit brightness.
 The video screen left China to arrive at Twenty Three, a Belgian company specialising in LED framing, which manufactured the screens' surrounds.
 Solotech acted as the "official" video screen supplier.
 The screen was powered by Brompton's LED video processing technology, 26 Tessera SX40, and over 100 Tessera XD 10G data distribution units.
 The LED screen comprised 6,200 ROE video tiles, each calibrated using Hydra, Brompton's measurement system.
 (Note: The setup fully benefited from features such as Extended Bit Depth and PureTone.
 Brompton Technology stated that it ensured uniform video content during concerts, even in the context of extremes of brightness and colour gamut.
 Ian Woodall, director of global touring and special projects at Solotech, said they also used Tessera's features named API, Cable Redundancy, Frame Store, sACN for brightness control and Brompton's scaler.)
 Each tile forming the video screen surface had dimensions of 600 mm by 1,200 mm.
 The screen, its structure, and custom bracketry required an intricate engineering process to achieve the desired curve.
-One of the substantial challenges the team encountered was creating seamless curves across the screen's vast distance and height, with the added concern that it be visible to everyone during daylight and bright sunlight.
+One of the substantial challenges the team encountered was to create seamless curves over a vast distance and at great height, with the added concern that the screen would be visible to everyone during daylight and bright sunlight.
 Brompton's Adam Callaway said Adele's Las Vegas residency served as the basis for "rigorous testing and validating workflows" in conjunction with testing in the United Kingdom.
 The cost of creating the LED video screen was million (equivalent to in mid-2024).
 Winkler later stated that its creation was not an intentional quest for the world's largest.
 The goal differed because the screen's "curvaceous form" enabled Adele to obtain the "embrace" aspect and the proximity she wanted with her audience.
 Deborah Cole of The Guardian later described the video screen as resembling "a very long roll of analogue film", with its wavy design ensuring optimal visibility for people in the stadium's back rows.